 Equality Impact Assessments Made Easier

-It is a one-day advanced course is for this who have a good knowledge and understanding of equality and diversity who are looking to understand how to implement the duties, including impact assessment, that are placed on public bodies under the Equality Act and the public duties regulations.
+This advanced EDI course is for this who have a good knowledge and understanding of equality and diversity who are looking to understand how to use Impact Assessments.
+These are required by most public bodies but offer benefit to all organisations who place importance on the benefits EDI can bring.

 The thought of completing equality impact assessments is often seen as daunting but in reality, the burden can be minimal and the benefits significant.